Chris7/SpectraViewer/README.md

 A cross-platform viewer to open up mass spec peaklist files.

 To use, simply drag and drop a file onto the program.
 Multiple tabs are provided to allow for any number of files to be open concurrently.
+Dragging multiple files into a window will open all them at once for a combined view (though they need to be the same file type at the moment.)

 The current goal is functionality -- elegance can come later.

 Supported:
 mgf files - on first load the mgf file will be indexed for random access.
 This is a one
-	time cost, but it is very worth it.
+	time cost, but it is worth it.

-X!Tandem xml files - Sometimes modifications that aren't the right precision will be missed.
+X!Tandem xml files

+Proteome Discovered .msf files - These load very fast, anyone used to PD's abysmal (and unthreaded) speed will appreciate this

 GFF files - this is a feature that is currently, and probably will remain only used by me.
 	I translate my peptide results to a GFF file which I view in GBrowse, this allows me to see peptides covering exon junctions, etc. nicely.
 If you add a GFF attribute of